qiisziilbash/YouTube-Channel-Video-Crawler/README.md

 # Psitelly-Bot
-This is a bot that crawls over YouTube channels to collect videos from the channel
+This is a bot that crawls over YouTube channels to collect videos from the channel and also their descriptions. \
+This code is highly reusable.
+Although it is written to crawl over 2 Min papers channel, the functions in the code can be used independently.

 ## Instruction to use
 In order to make selenium work with Firefox